SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 At this point, the enzymes neede

 ### M => Mitosis!
-* Chromesomes line up in equator
+* Chromosomes line up in equator
-* Each chromesome has two chromatid exactly the same
+* Each chromosome has two chromatid exactly the same
-* Microtubials to pull chromesomes appart connected to kinecore, a joint in the chromatid
+* Microtubials to pull chromosomes apart connected to kinecore, a joint in the chromatid
 * Kinetore senses tension, and when it is correct, molecules are sent down the microtubials to send a split signal

 ## Features of the Cell Cycle